Sharatmaharjan/Notes/BCA/3rd sem/Unit 5: Handling Error-Exception in Java.md

         int a = 10;
         int b = 0;
         try {
-            int result = a / b; // This will cause an ArithmeticException System.out.println("Result is " + result);
-        } catch (ArithmeticException e) {
+            int result = a / b; // This will cause an ArithmeticException and automatically throws an ArithmeticException System.out.println("Result is " + result);// This line will not execute } catch (ArithmeticException e) {
-            System.out.println("Cannot divide by zero!");
+            System.out.println("Cannot divide by zero!");// Exception is caught here }
-        }
     }
 }